natebarksdale/natebarksdale.github.io/src/content/blog/2009-02-02-global-street-food-installation-by-mike-meire.md

 description: A glimpse into the diverse world of street food vendor setups captured by Mike Meiré, highlighting their cultural significance and the absence of the vendors themselves.
 Geolocation coordinates
 emoji: 🌍
 tags:
-  - 🍜 Street Foods
+  - 🌍 Culture
-  - 🤝 Cultural Exchange
+  - 🌞 Leisure
 haiku: |
   Stalls line the streets,
   Each dish tells a story lost,